m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_2.md

 I do uh main- mainly business data processing
 ```

 This utterance has two kinds of disfluencies.
-The broken-off word main- is fragment called a fragment.
+The broken-off word main- is called a fragment.
 Words like uh and um are called fillers or filled pauses.
-Should filled pause we consider these to be words?
+Should we consider these to be words?
 It depends on the application.

 How about inflected forms like cats versus cat?
 These two words have the same lemma cat but are different wordforms.
 A lemma is a set of lexical forms having the same stem, the same major part-of-speech, and the same word sense.
 The wordform is the full inflected or derived form of the word.